ulmsecuritysparrows/ulmsecuritysparrows.github.io/_posts/2021-04-18-Writeup-of-Xorsa-from-PlaidCTF-2021.md

 This gives us the lowest bits of each, p and q.
 Then we increase i.
 As we know the xor, we only have two more possibilities for the next bit of p to test.
-We repeat this, until i covers teh whole number.
+We repeat this, until i covers the whole number.
 In the linked stackexchange discussion, there is [a link to a github repo](https://github.com/sliedes/xor_factor), where someone has already implemented this.